RevealBi/Documentation/en/dashboard-tutorials/finance-dashboard/getting-started.md

 ## Finance Dashboard Tutorial

 In this tutorial, you will see how the "Stock Market (Performance)" dashboard displayed below was created using a sample spreadsheet with similar data.

 ![StockPerformanceDashboard\_All](images/StockPerformanceDashboard_All.png)

 ### What's in this Dashboard?

-This dashboard contains information on a sample company's:
+This dashboard contains information on a sample company:

   - The top stocks by value and the YTD value of the highest-value stock

-  - A forecast for all changes, bids, and offers for a 4 year period
+  - A forecast for all changes, bids, and offers for a 4-year period

   - The variation in stock prices and the volume of available stocks